medic/cht-docs/content/en/apps/guides/hosting/vertical-vs-horizontal.md

 ```

 To read up on how to migrate your data from a single to multi-node, please see the  [data migration guide]({{< relref "apps/guides/hosting/4.x/data-migration" >}}).

+It should be noted that, unlike vertical scaling, horizontal scaling of a large, existing dataset can take a while to prepare the transfer (hours to days) and may involve a brief service outage.
+This should be taken into consideration when planning a move of a CHT instance with a lot of data.

 <style>
 svg g .nodes #flowchart-couchInner2-21 .label div {